sf-wdi-24/modules/how-tos/rails/background-jobs/readme.md

   You can also create <a href="https://github.com/collectiveidea/delayed_job#custom-jobs" target="_blank">custom jobs</a> to customize the behavior of your background jobs.

-  Additionally, delayed Job integrates with the Rails built-in `ActionMailer` class.
+  Additionally, Delayed Job integrates with the Rails built-in `ActionMailer` class.
 See the <a href="http://guides.rubyonrails.org/action_mailer_basics.html#calling-the-mailer" target="_blank">Action Mailer docs</a> to learn about how to send emails in a background job.

 ## Running Jobs Locally